repository-preservation/lcmap-tap/README.md

 represents the dates of the time series, and the y-axis represents that subplot’s band values.
 Both axes are rescaled and relabeled on zoom events allowing for finer resolution at smaller scales.
-Each subplot also has interactive picking within the plotting area, and within the subplots legend.
+Each subplot has interactive picking within the plotting area and within the legend.
 Left-clicking on observation points in the subplot displays the information associated with that observation in a window on the GUI.
 Left-clicking on items in the legend turns on/off those items in the subplot.
 Button controls on